q-viper/q-viper.github.io/_posts/2020-08-29-gesture-based-visually-writing-system-web-app.md

 Nothing strange happened here, only detected text is assigned to attribute.

 ### Method: `main`
 I had modified this method by some lines only.
 You can see the [codes here too](#Current-Contour-Writing).
-To make our system run without any possible errors, i tried to wrap codes inside try/except block.
+To make our system run without any possible errors, I tried to wrap codes inside try/except block.
 Main focus must be given on the try/except block near bottom of the below code.
 ```python
     def main(self):
         try: